One Of My Favorite Church Courses

 -Natural tee areas are pretty bad.

 Other Thoughts: Covenant DGC is a cool addition to the area.
 Its a course that offers some challenge but can be played very quickly.
 The first 4 holes are short fairly technical wooded shots.
 Unfortunately these holes lie in a flood plane and some or all can be unplayable depending on water level.
 Holes 5-8 border the large field with the rough mainly on the left side.
 Play it safe to the wide open right side if you can.
-9 plays over or around a fenced pond and over another fence.
-Worth a play as long as there hasn't been recent rain.
+9 plays over or around a fenced pond.
+Worth a play as long as there hasn't been a lot of recent rain.

 UPDATE(1 year)- During the summer months maintenance will be reduced and flooding will be increased.
 You may want to consider this a seasonal course best played November to May.